 - Now I always use foil under the inner bowl and highly recommend that you do so, as well, to protect the main crock from cracking.

 - Some readers recommend using canning rings to lift inner bowl from direct contact with main crock; other readers warn against canning rings for fear of rust stains and recommend 7″-square silicon trivet, instead.
 See details at the bottom of the post.

 - Measure out one cup of oats.
 Pour that into the inner bowl.
 Add the four cups of water.
 Stir.
 Add a dash of salt, if you like.

 - Fill the crock with water to a little more than halfway.
 Set the inner bowl in the crock and see how high the water rises with the displacement.
 Add water in the crock if necessary—I usually try to match it so that the water reaches about the same height on the outside of the oats bowl as the cooking water inside, but I don’t think it matters that much.

 - Set on low or medium (you may need to experiment depending on how hot your crockpot gets and how many hours you sleep).*

 - Go to bed.

 When you awaken the next morning, your oats should have cooked to perfection overnight in the steamy bath.

 I took this picture to try to show the water, because some people really can’t picture the whole double-boiler concept.
 But here it is, friends—the crockpot as bain-marie.

-You can add all your favorite goodies the night before and let them cook along with your oats—raisins, nuts, etc.—but the kids like it plain.
-So we add our goodies as we serve it up.
+You can add all your favorite goodies the night before and let them cook along with your oats—raisins, nuts, etc. To accommodate a family with various preferences, I usually prepare everything to add as we serve it up.